deltwalrus/GSWT/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code.
 As a demonstration of the ease of use of Terraform, the following guide will show you how to:

-* Set up and configure Terraform
+- Set up and configure Terraform
-* Use Terraform to create a Docker container running a web server
+- Use Terraform to create a Docker container running a web server
-* Destroy the created resource when no longer needed
+- Destroy the created resource when no longer needed

 ## Prerequisites for this example